 Tim Dee was born in Liverpool in 1961.
 He has worked as a BBC radio producer for twenty years and divides his life between Bristol and Cambridge.
 He is the author of THE RUNNING SKY (2009) and FOUR FIELDS (2013).

-LANDFILL, Tim's monograph on gulls and landfill sites, will be published by Little Toller Books in early 2018.
-He is also the editor of GROUND WORK, an anthology of nature writing, which will be published by Jonathan Cape in March 2018.
+He is also the editor of GROUND WORK, an anthology of nature writing, which was published by Jonathan Cape in March 2018.
+LANDFILL, Tim's book on gulls, literature and landfill sites, was published by Little Toller Books in October 2018.

 Praise for FOUR FIELDS: